 unary and a particular instruction will fire one of the Isig

-AD_3 when running your program.
-They are set to on only when storing the
+through AD_3 when running your program.
+They are used as input to

 Note this stage can and should be

 tested independently of the other stages.
 That is, you must power just this row

 when testing this stage.
 Indeed, it can be tested correctly

 even if you have a bug in one of the earlier stages.
 You

 should be able to store program instructions (4 bits) into any of

 the 16 RAM locations, and observe that these instructions are

 indeed stored correctly.
 Be careful to press the